tgc-bot/FourAcesContracts/Membership.md

     game to improve your or someone else’s economic status, or chance of winning, or for some other reason

+  - *The Council / Council*: The Casino’s Council of Division Heads and the Owner.

+  - *Management*: shall be interpreted as referring to the Council, as above.

 ## Roles within the Casino

   - **Member** is any person that has accepted this Membership contract